Non-engagement letters are exactly what they sound like: the opposite of an engagement letter. Here’s why sending them is a very good idea.

 While many ethics rules lay out counsel’s duties to various individuals and roles, duties such as competence and diligence upon which many bar complaints are based are owed to clients.
 If a person has had an interaction with you that might be construed as a client relationship, you benefit by laying out very clearly that this person is not your client.

 Have you ever had a person who, after an initial discussion, says he’s hiring you but who never actually gets around to signing the retainer agreement and sending a check?
 What if that person repeatedly calls for ongoing discussions, each time, of course, promising to send in that signature and check soon?
-The longer this goes on, the more like an attorney-client relationship it begins to look.
+The longer this goes on, the more it begins to look like legal representation and an attorney-client relationship.

 At some point in these non-starter discussions, it becomes clear the person is never going to actually hire you.
 Whether the non-client is only after free legal advice or does want to hire you but is prevented by some circumstance (usually lack of funds), for you the result is the same.
 By continuing to talk but never making it formal, you leave yourself open to a complaint that you have rendered advice.
 The moment you can see they are never going to complete the hiring process, send a non-engagement letter.

-Since it is a little clunky to write a letter stating that you’re not working together, a good place to start when drafting a non-engagement letter is your state bar or insurance carrier (For example, here are Sample Non-Engagement Letters from ALPS.)
+Since it is a little clunky to write a letter stating that you’re not working together, a good place to start when drafting a sample non engagement letter is your state bar or insurance carrier.
+(For example, here are Sample Non-Engagement Letters from ALPS.)
 Many have sample non-engagement letters right alongside their sample engagement letters.

 To protect yourself, make sending non-engagement letters part of your routine business practices.